-Related party Transactio n date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged Supplier Administrador a de Cartões de Crédito S.A.
-July 15, 2020 249.181,48 - 249.181,48 Indefinite No 0.00 Relationship with the issuer Administrador Agreement entered into between the Company and Supplier Administradora de Cartões de Crédito S.A., in which Supplier Administradora is part of the transaction involving the creation of the JV with Itaú.
-According to CPC31 / IFRS5, the transaction involving the creation of the Joint Venture with Itaú meets the criteria for assets held for sale.
-Subject matter of the agreement I .
-Software service agreements (licenses, support, and maintenance).
-The agreements in force are annually updated for inflation according to the IPCA rate variation.
-Collaterals and insurance N/A N/A Termination or end The parties may terminate the agreement upon 90-day prior notice without penalties being applied, or for non-payment by the client/customer and the lack of services/accesses provided by the Company.
+Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged Supplier Administradora de Cartões de Crédito S.A.
+July 15, 2020 249.181,48 - 249.181,48 Indefinite No 0.00 Relationship with the issuer the transaction ered into between the Company involving the creation of the JV v the criteria for assets held for s with Itaú.
+According to CPC31 • Subject matter of the agreement Software service IPCA rate variate e agreements (licenses, support, tion. and maintenance).
+The agree ements in force are a nnually updated for inflation accord ing to the Collaterals and insurance N/A Termination or end The parties may terminate the agreement upon 90-day prior notice without penalties being applied, or for non-payment by the client/customer and the lack of services/accesses provided by the Company.
 Nature and purpose of operation N/A